eligst/eligst/README.md

 ### Hi there, I'm Elias! <img height=30 src="https://github.com/Eli-Dev/Eli-Dev/raw/master/wave.gif">

-- :school: Student at a HTL with focus on informatics
+- :school: Student at a [HTL](https://en.wikipedia.org/wiki/H%C3%B6here_Technische_Lehranstalt) (Higher Technical Education Institute) with focus on informatics
 - :memo: Learning C# and (soon) C at school
 - :computer: Primarily working with Java and Kotlin on private projects
 - :hourglass: Should be more active soon